Measuring Air Pollution in Southern California Using Low-Cost Sensors

 One research project is the development of an air monitoring sensor kit for communities called the ‘Citizen Science Air Monitor’ or CSAM.
 The CSAM includes lower cost, commercially available parts that can be customized for different uses.
 In June 2016, EPA collaborated with the South Coast Air Quality Management District’s Air Quality Sensor Performance Evaluation Center (AQ-SPEC) in California to study the performance of the CSAM sensor pods.
 Designed by EPA, the pods measure ozone, fine particulate matter (PM2.5), temperature, and relative humidity.

-“This research has provided us a unique opportunity to examine low-cost components and their performance features using state-of-the-art test conditions,” says Ron Williams, project lead in EPA’s Office of Research and Development (ORD).
+“This research has provided us a unique opportunity to examine low-cost components and their performance features using state-of-the-art test conditions,” says Ron Williams, a former project lead who has since retired from the Agency.

 The Los Angeles metropolitan area is an ideal test bed for this research as it is impacted by high ozone and PM2.5 concentrations largely due to ports, traffic, and industry.